lepture/authlib/docs/flask/oidc.rst

 OAUTH2_JWT_ISS
 ~~~~~~~~~~~~~~

 The ``iss`` value in JWT payload.
-The value can be you website name or URL.
+The value can be your website name or URL.
 For example, Google is using::

     {"iss": "https://accounts.google.com"}